thelfer/MFrontGenericInterfaceSupport/docs/web/bindings-cxx.md

 argument of the `ThreadPool` type allowing a parallelization of the behaviour integration.
 The user may refer to the `IntegrateTest2b.cxx` file to have an example on how this use this second overload.

+# Support for behaviours' initialize functions {#sec:mgis:2.1:initialize_functions}

+Since version 4.1, `MFront` behaviours can declare initialize functions which are meant to initialize the state of the material.

+The available initialize functions are described by the `initialize_functions` member of the `Behaviour` class which associates the name of the initialize function and a small data structure
+containing:

+- the pointer to the initialize function,
+- the list of inputs of the initialize function, if any.

+The `getInitializeFunctionVariablesArraySize` function returns the size of an array able to contain the inputs an initialize function for an integration point.

+The `allocateInitializeFunctionVariables` functions return an array able to store the inputs of an initialize function for a given integration point or a set of integrations points.

+The `executeInitializeFunction` functions execute an initialization function on a unique integration point or a set of integration points.

+> **Note**
+>
+> The `BehaviourDataView` class imposes that the initial state is immutable.
+> Thus, initialize functions can thus only initialize the state of the material
+> at the end of the time step.
+In most case, the call to the selected
+> initialize functions shall be follow to a call to the `update` function.

+# Support for behaviours' post-processings {#sec:mgis:2.1:postprocessings}

+Since version 4.1, `MFront` behaviours can declare postprocessings which are meant to process the state of the material after the behaviour integration.

+The available postprocessings are described by the `postprocessings` member of the `Behaviour` class which associates the name of the postprocessing and a small data structure containing:

+- the pointer to the postprocessing,
+- the list of outputs of the postprocessing.

+The `getPostProcessingVariablesArraySize` function returns the size of an array able to contain the outputs an postprocessing for an integration point.

+The `allocatePostProcessingVariables` functions return an array able to store the outputs of a postprocessing for a given integration point or a set of integrations points.

+The `executePostProcessing` functions execute a postprocessing on a unique integration point or a set of integration points.

 # Orthotropic behaviours